 There will be no shortage of changes in someone’s life during recovery.
 From large-scale upheavals of someone’s world view to the minute way in which someone chooses vocabulary are all affected during this time.
 This constant change can be intimidating, but knowing that changes are inevitable is important in staying motivated and being equipped to handle the changes ahead.
 While difficult, they are all important to fundamentally address the underlying addiction.

-There are many factors that can go into someone’s success and looking at each of them individually, as well as holistically, creates the map of someone’s path to recovery.
+creates the map of someone’s path to recovery.
 These include assessing someone’s

 personal home environment, friends and social circles, venues and locations frequented, how someone spends their free time, and their stress levels and coping mechanisms.